Biodiversity

 Article 4 (Local Care)

-We conduct our business while minimizing damage to local habitats and ecosystems.
+The DIC Group conducts its business while minimizing damage to local habitats and ecosystems.

-Article 5 (Sustainable sourcing)
+Article 5 (Sustainable Procurement)

 Article 6 (Pollution Prevention)

-Article 7 (Research and Innovation)
+Article 7 (Research and Technological Innovation)

 Article 8 (Education and Training)